-- Practices should not be installed above soils that are considered fill - Practices should maintain the following separation distances: - 10-feet from a building foundation (unless waterproofed) - 20-feet from a gravel shoulder for a road to prevent frost heaving - 75-feet from septic fields - 100-feet from contaminated soil, potable water wells, septic tanks, or other underground storage tanks - The practice must incorporate a backflow prevention device which must be located downstream of the underdrain when tributary to a combined sewer or storm sewer tributary to District facilities - Practices in proximity of a sanitary sewer or combined sewer must: - Maintain a horizontal separation of 10-feet.
+- Practices should not be installed above soils that are considered fill - Practices should maintain the following separation distances: - 10-feet from a building foundation (unless waterproofed) - 20-feet from a gravel shoulder for a road to prevent frost heaving - 100-feet from potable water wells, septic tanks, or other underground storage tanks - The practice must incorporate a backflow prevention device and be located downstream of the underdrain when tributary to a combined sewer or storm sewer tributary to District facilities - Practices in proximity of a sanitary sewer or combined sewer must: - Maintain a horizontal separation of 10-feet.
 If local conditions prevent this separation, then the sewer must be constructed with water main quality material/joints; - Not be located above the sewer.
-If local conditions prevent relocation of the practice or sewer, then the sewer must be constructed with water main quality material/joints or be encased in a carrier pipe with the ends sealed; and - The sewer must not be located within the practice.
+If local conditions prevent relocation of the practice or sewer, then the sewer must be constructed with water main quality material/joints and be encased in a carrier pipe with the ends sealed; and - The sewer must not be located within the practice.

-5.3.4.1 Overflow Route for Volume Control Practices
+5.3.4.1 OVERFLOW ROUTE FOR VOLUME CONTROL PRACTICES